erictt/computer-science-learning/source/_posts/cs6200/p3l5-io-management.md

 - number of disk blocks
 - start of free blocks

-The overall state of the block group is further described by the group descriptor, which contains information about:
+The overall state of the block group is further described by the **group descriptor**, which contains information about:
 - bitmaps
 - number of free nodes
 - number of directories